openbsd/xenocara/lib/mesa/docs/envvars.rst

    - ``allow_invalid_spirv`` disables validation of any input SPIR-V
    - ``clc`` dumps all OpenCL C source being compiled
+   - ``nir`` dumps nirs in various compilation stages.
+Might print nothing if shader caching is enabled.
+   - ``no_reuse_context`` pipe_contexts are not recycled
+   - ``no_variants`` disable kernel variants (e.g. specialized binaries for offsets == 0)
+   - ``perf`` prints a warning when hitting slow paths once
+   - ``perfspam`` same as perf, but doesn't skip same warnings
    - ``program`` dumps compilation logs to stderr
    - ``sync`` waits on the GPU to complete after every event
+   - ``validate`` validates any internally generated SPIR-Vs, e.g. through compiling OpenCL C code

+.. envvar:: RUSTICL_MAX_WORK_GROUPS

+   Limits the amount of threads per dimension in a work-group.
+Useful for splitting up long running tasks to increase responsiveness or to simulate the lowering of huge global sizes for testing.

 .. _clc-env-var: